AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.1.md

 ![](../images/readme_layers.png)

-For new information, see ~{ Organize level objects in layers }~.
+For new information, see [Organize level objects in layers](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=organize-level-objects-in-layers).

 ## Improved interoperability with linked viewports

 When you enable a live camera link between Stingray and your Autodesk DCC tool (Maya, Maya LT, and 3ds Max), the acting master/slave viewport now switches automatically depending on which application is active.
-See ~{ Interop with Maya, Maya LT, or 3ds Max }~ for updated information.
+See [Linking with Stingray](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=linking-with-productname) for updated information.

 ![](../images/wn_couches_small.png)

 ## Updated Character template

-An updated version of the Character template project is available in the ~{ Project Manager }~ when you start Stingray.
+An updated version of the Character template project is available in the [Project Manager](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=project-manager) when you start Stingray.
 Improvements include:

 - the camera position
 - the projectile Flow graph